-Unrestricted funds include the income from uniform sales, school trips, the running of a sports partnership, and catering with the relevant costs allocated accordingly.
+Unrestricted funds include the income from uniform sales, school trips and catering with the relevant costs allocated accordingly.

-A transfer of £185,000 has been made from GAG to fund fixed asset purchases in the year.
+A transfer of £191,000 has been made to capital expenditure from GAG to reflect those items included within fixed assets which have been purchased using GAG monies.

-Under the funding agreement with the Secretary of State, the academy trust was not subject to a limit on the amount of GAG it could carry forward at 31 August 2022.
+Under the funding agreement with the Secretary of State, the academy trust was not subject to a limit on the amount of GAG it could carry forward at 31 August 2023.

-15. Statement of funds (continued)
+14. Statement of funds (continued)